BooksterPMS/plugin-wordpress-availability-search/README.md

 The plugin is powered by [Bookster](https://www.booksterhq.com/), Property Management Software for holiday rental owners & managers - where you can attract bookings, take care of guests and manage bookings.
 It connects your WordPress website to your Bookster account - you'll need to make one to use it.

 The widget allows visitors to set a check-in and check-out date and perform a search of the availibility directly on Bookster for all properties in your Bookster Subscription.

+## Screenshots

+1. Search Form with date pickers
+2. Responsive - will collapse down on smaller screen sizes
+3. WordPress settings screen - just enter your Bookster Subscription ID
+4. Bookster Search Engine - the form jumps you into the Bookster property listings to enable guest booking
+5. A simple search form for your holiday rentals website

 ## Requirements